hackyale/Web-Development-101/assignments/week_2.md

 ### Part 4: Practice Binary and Hexadecimal Conversions

-Converting numbers between decimal (base 10), binary (base 2), and hexadecimal (base 16) can be confusing at first.
-Try the examples below to make sure you get the hang of it.
-There are online converters you can use to double check your answer and make sure you're right.
+In addition to the numerical bases we discussed in the lecture, another numerical base worth knowing is octal (base 8).
+The digits range from 0-7, and columns are powers of 8.
+While hexadecimal notation lets us represent 4 bits as a single digit (and a full byte in 2 digits), the octal number system only lets us represent 3 bits as a single digit.
+This is generally less useful and less widely used.
+We will never write RGB values in octal.

 Sometimes it's not obvious what base a number is using.
-For example, the number 10 is valid binary, decimal, and hexadecimal.
+For example, the number 10 is valid binary, octal, decimal, and hexadecimal.
 We usually note the base of the number using a prefix:

 10 = "10 in base 10"
 0b10 = "10 in base 2"
+010 = "10 in base 8"
 0x10 = "10 in base 16"

+Converting numbers between bases can be confusing at first.
+Try the exercises below to make sure you get the hang of it.
+There are online converters you can use to double check your answer and make sure you're right.

 Exercises:

 1. What is 523 in binary?
 2. What is 0xF2 in decimal?
 3. What is 0b10011101 in hexadecimal?

-Another common base is octal (base 8).
-The digits range from 0-7, and columns are powers of 8.
-The prefix for octal is usually just a 0.

 4. What is 031 in decimal?

 Bonus: Can you figure out why programmers confuse Halloween and Christmas?